Franchovy/Effect-Project/README.md

 # effectproject

-Previous version of a current project - based in Qt.
+Earlier version of a current project - based in Qt.

 Create effects, connect them together, and stream audio.
 All this with a simple user-friendly interface.